nberardi/scrypted-dyson/README.md

 # scrypted-dyson

 The Cloud Setup is recommend if this is your first time setting up Dyson.
-If you have previously setup Dyson with Homebridge the Manual Setup will be quicker to get up and running with your existing config file.
+If you have previously setup Dyson with Homebridge the Homebridge Setup will be quicker to get up and running with your existing config file.

 ## Cloud Setup